hauleth/plug_systemd_example/README.md

 ## Installation

-This project require Elixir 1.10+ for `logger` integration.
+This project require Elixir 1.10+ for `logger` integration and OTP 23+ for proper socket support

 1. Clone repo.
 2. Run `make` (you will need to enter `sudo` password for installation of